DiegoRodriguez2018/market-place-rails-project/README.md

   1. `heroku run rake db:migrate`
   2. `heroku run rake db:seed` (optional, just in case you want some sample data in your database)

-Now you should be able to go to your heroku app website  and see the live version of the webapp.
+Now you should be able to go to your heroku app website  and see the live version of the WebApp.

 Tip: You can open your heroku app website from terminal by typing: `heroku open`